Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Abstract

 \section{Abstract}

 We show that for any fixed accuracy and time length $T$, a {\it finite} number of $T$-time length pieces of the complete trajectories on the global attractor are capable of uniformly approximating all trajectories within the accuracy in the natural strong metric after sufficiently large time when the observed dissipative system is asymptotically compact.
 Moreover, we obtain the strong equicontinuity of all the complete trajectories on the global attractor.
-These results follow by proving the existence of a notion of a strongly compact strong trajectory attractor.
-The notion of a (weak) trajectory attractor was previously established for a system without uniqueness by considering a family of auxiliary systems including the original one.
-Recently, Cheskidov and the author developed a new framework called evolutionary system, with which a (weak) trajectory attractor can be defined for the original system under consideration.
-In this paper, the theory of trajectory attractors is further developed for our purpose, where the trajectory attractor plays a new role.
+These results follow by proving the existence of a strongly compact strong trajectory attractor.
+The notion of a trajectory attractor was previously constructed for a family of auxiliary systems including the originally considered one without uniqueness.
+Recently, Cheskidov and the author developed a new framework called evolutionary system, with which a (weak) trajectory attractor can be actually defined for the original system.
+In this paper, the theory of trajectory attractors is further developed in the natural strong metric for our purpose.
 We then apply it to both the 2D and the 3D Navier-Stokes equations and a general nonautonomous reaction-diffusion system.
-Global attractors are ever anticipated to be very complicated objects, which obstruct their applications.
-We expect that our results will do some good for their practical utilization, for instance for numerical simulations.

 {\bf Keywords: }trajectory attractor, global attractor, evolutionary system, Navier-Stokes equations, reaction-diffusion system

 {\bf Mathematics Subject Classification (2010)} Primary: 37L05, 37N10; Secondary: 35B40, 35B41, 35Q30, 35K57